05 Feb 2011 No Comments

 The long afternoon was a travesty: Hours of bargaining and haggling, only to have all the offers rescinded by the end.
 The politician smoothed it over, patted everyone on the back, praised their great effort and promised to fine-tune any niggling details tomorrow.
-Sakura gritted her teeth at the man’s lie; she knew this mission was slated for three more days, at least.
+Sakura gritted her teeth at the man’s obvious lie.
+She knew this mission was slated for three more days, at least.

 Working hard to remain impassive, Sakura wondered not for the first time how Tsunade carried the weight of an entire village on her shoulders.
 A few hours of this, and she wanted to pull her hair out.

-‘More action, less talk,’ she thought.
-‘Guess that’s what makes me a kunoichi, not a politician.’
+‘More action, less talk,’ she thought with a smirk.
+‘Guess that’s what makes me a kunoichi and not a politician.’